DTegano/NHL-Prediction-using-Machine-Learning/README.md

 # Support Vector Machine

-While the Support Vector Machine is a more complex model than the logistic regression and often hsa more prediciton power, I'll note earlier than I do not believe the SVM will predict better than my nueral network.
+While the Support Vector Machine is a more complex model than the logistic regression and often has more prediction power, I'll note earlier than I do not believe the SVM will predict better than my neural network.
 Why?
-Well, if you understand how a SVM uses a hyperplace to separate groups, you'll understand why this may not be the greatest model for my almost-randomized data as we've previously have seen in other plots:
+Well, if you understand how a SVM uses a hyperplane to separate groups, you'll understand why this may not be the greatest model for my almost-randomized data as we've previously have seen in other plots:
 ```
 plot(dtrain$Home_Goals, dtrain$Away_Goals, col = dtrain$Result)
 ```